-There are many vital aspects to successfully navigating commercial real estate listings and finding the best fit for your investment strategies.
-Aside from price and cap rates, a key factor to consider is the type of lease that may already be in place on a property (which you’ll inherit as the new property owner).
-Lease types vary, and the unique details within each deal can also be very different from one property to another.
+Navigating commercial real estate listings and finding the best fit for your investment strategies can be quite challenging.
+Aside from price and cap rates, a key feature to consider is the type of lease that may already be in place on a property (which you’ll inherit as the new property owner).
+Lease types vary, and the unique details within each deal can differ significantly from one property to another.

-As we’re working to bring qualified buyers to the best listings for their portfolios, SIG advises investors on the existing lease terms that are in place (and come along with) the sale of a property, and we’re often asked, “What’s the difference between a gross lease and a modified gross lease?
+As we work to present qualified buyers with the best listings for their portfolios, SIG advises investors on the property’s existing lease terms, which remain in force after the sale.
+Often, people ask us: “What’s the difference between a gross lease and a modified gross lease?
 How are they different from a triple net deal?”

-A side-by-side comparison of these different lease types can help you best understand them individually and learn how the terms vary across different lease types, so we’ve prepared comparisons of modified gross lease vs. full service lease vs. triple net lease to help you distinguish lease types and understand which fits your investment criteria best.
+A side-by-side comparison of these different lease types can help you best understand them individually and learn how the terms vary across different lease types.
+So we have prepared comparisons of modified gross lease vs. full service gross lease vs. triple net lease to help you distinguish between these lease types and understand which one best fits your investment criteria.

-A full service, or gross, lease provides tenants with an all-inclusive deal that is covered by their monthly rent payments to the property owner.
-In a gross lease, the property owner is responsible for all the expenses associated to the property, including:
+A full service gross lease provides tenants with an all-inclusive deal that is covered with their monthly rent payments to the property owner.
+In a gross lease, the property owner is responsible for all the expenses associated with the property, including: